Vital Statistics - Stillbirth Database (CVSS)

 Detailed information for 2021

 This is an administrative survey that collects demographic information annually from all provincial and territorial vital statistics registries on all stillbirths (fetal deaths) in Canada.
-2017 and 2018 stillbirth data for Yukon are not available.
+2017 to 2020 stillbirth data for Yukon are not available.
 The 2016 to 2020 data are considered preliminary due to improvements in methodology and timeliness, the duration of data collection for more recent years has been shortened compared to previous years.
 As a result, there may have been fewer births and stillbirths captured by the time of the release.

 Data release - September 28, 2022